sesamesoftware/DeploymentGuide/guides/installWithMarketPlace.md

 * Accept Terms of usage
 * Launce

-once you launch it will bring up the create compute screen
+Once you launch it will bring up the create compute screen

 ![Instal name](../images/marketplaceinstallname.png)

-* create a meaningful name
+* Create a meaningful name
-* verify the compartment
+* Verify the compartment
-* and choose which availability domain you want to use
+* Choose which availability domain you want to use

 ![shape](../images/marketplaceimageandshape.png)

-* verify image is correct
+* Verify image is correct
-* minimum shape is a 2.4 you can increase this here but most use cases are met in a 2.4 shape
+* Minimum shape is a 2.4 you can increase this here but most use cases are met in a 2.4 shape

 ![networking](../images/marketplaceNetworking.png)

-* choose your VCN
+* Choose your VCN
-* Chose your subnet
+* Choose your subnet

 ![ssh](../images/marketplacessh.png)

-* you will ned to generate and save keys to local system our use existing keys
+* You will need to generate and save keys to local system our use existing keys

 ![boot volume](../images/marketplaceBootvolumn.png)

-* specify boot volume size min recommendation is 200 gb
+* Specify boot volume size min recommendation is 200 gb

-click Create
+Click Create

 ---